-The Grand Place, July 2008.
+July 2008.
 Once upon a time, the French city of Lille was just a hop, skip and a jump away from my apartment in Brussels.
 So one weekend I boarded a train and eighty minutes later I was in Lille!
 My only other French adventure had been a trip to Paris, and while the city of romance hadn’t disappointed, there was something much more laid back and sincere about Lille.
 Indeed from my first stroll I sensed a distinct lack of pretension.
-The locals seemed genuinely friendly actually seemed happy and were able/willing to speak English.
+The locals seemed genuinely friendly actually appeared happy.
+They were also able/willing to speak English.
 Was I really in France?
-Lille’s eye-catching epicentre is this massive square, with enough stunning architecture and atmospheric bars and cafes to rival its peers in Paris and Brussels.
+Lille’s eye-catching epicentre is this massive square, with enough stunning architecture and atmospheric bars and cafes to rival Paris.

-Rue De Lille, July 2008.
+July 2008.
 If you only have one night in town, look no further than Rue De Lille for some top-notch Lille-style chow.
-With some seriously fine dining on offer, dinner can get expensive, especially if you go for the oysters, lobsters, foie gras, caviar and smoked salmon approach.
+With some seriously fine dining on offer dinner can get expensive, especially if you go for the oysters, lobsters, foie gras, caviar and smoked salmon approach.
 Fear not though, there are lots of traditional French bistros that won’t split your wallet in two, as well as Moroccan restaurants, steakhouses and more!

 For more on my French adventures, take a look at my article on Paris.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.